Pontefract care home participates in HC-One’s annual Gardens in Bloom competition

 and on Freeview 262 or Freely 565

-Winners were selected based on strict judging criteria, impressing guest judge, Rachel de Thame, who is a much-loved and celebrated green thumbed gardener, television presenter and actress.
-Entries submitted showed homes’ creativity displaying innovative garden designs and unique features, and demonstrated community involvement, including participation from residents and the local community.

-This year there were no set categories, allowing homes to create their garden however they like, including creating a new fruit or vegetable patch, flower beds/boxes and wildflower gardens.
-Other ideas included creating dementia and sensory gardens or supporting local wildlife by creating bug hotels to attract and shelter insects, allowing homes to create a garden that best suits residents’ goals and interests.
+This year’s competition featured no set categories, allowing homes to create their garden however they like, including creating flower beds/boxes and wildflower gardens.

-This demonstrated sustainability through using eco-friendly practices and materials and creating a lasting impact by making sure homes can look after their garden in the long-term.

-Residents and colleagues at HC-One’s Priory Gardens got creative in transforming their blossoming gardens ready for the summer months.
-Gardening is actively promoted amongst HC-One’s care homes as it has a number of wellbeing benefits including encouraging intergenerational relationships with local schools and community groups who often get involved.
+Residents and colleagues at Priory Gardens got creative in transforming their blossoming gardens – creating raised flower beds and vegetable patches as well as potting fresh vegetables.

+"I would like to thank all of our residents and colleagues for the hard work they have put in to transforming the garden.”

-Rachel de Thame, HC-One’s Gardens in Bloom competition guest judge, stated: “I thoroughly enjoyed being a guest judge in this year’s HC-One Garden in Bloom competition and it was my pleasure to review the entries submitted by HC-One care homes.
+Rachel de Thame, competition guest judge, stated: “I thoroughly enjoyed being a guest judge in this year’s HC-One Garden in Bloom competition.

 “There was such a high volume and standard of entries.
 Thank you to everyone who participated and well done to Priory Gardens on the amazing transformative work they’ve carried out on their garden area.”